 The resulting five themes of the Strategy are:

 - Promote an inclusive research culture that embraces diversity, engagement, and transparency

 - Support research that is multidisciplinary in nature

 - Leverage the strengths and resources of the School, the Longwood Campus, and the University

 - Invest in research platforms that can accelerate the pace of scientific discovery

 - Ensure funding and administrative processes are aligned with School priorities

 The Strategy document is the product of careful consideration of the School’s strengths and the future of public health research grounded in the idea that excellence requires focus, priority-setting, the leveraging of existing talent, and administrative efficiency, particularly given limited resources.
 However, we must be careful not to stifle intellectual creativity and innovation, nor ignore inevitable and unanticipated changes to the public health landscape.
 It is our hope that this Strategy charts a thoughtful middle ground, providing direction and vision while preserving flexibility.

 Link to the Research Strategy here.
 (Enter your Harvard Key when prompted and the Strategy document will be downloaded automatically.)
-To request a copy of the Research Strategy Review appendices, please contact Michele Sinunu (email@example.com).
+This document is for internal audiences only.
+If you have any questions, please contact Michele Sinunu (firstname.lastname@example.org).